jongwooksi/jongwooksi/README.md

 - **J. Si**, G. Kim, J. Kim, and S. Kim, "Enhanced Location-Based Facility Management in Mobile Environments Using Object Recognition and Augmented Reality", Journal of Korean Institute of Information Technology(JKIIT), Accepted

 - D. Kim, **J. Si**, S. Lee, and S. Kim, "Calculation of Product Location Based on Object Detection and Product name recognition through Image Similarity Measurement", Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - D. Kim, **J. Si**, and S. Kim, "Performance Comparison of Stable-Diffusion and Text2Human For the Generation of Virtual Interviewers", Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - M. Woo, **J. Si**, and S. Kim, "Performance Comparison of Virtual Interviewer Generation Using 2D to 3D Methods with PIFu Series Models", Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - J. Song, **J. Si**, and S. Kim, "Exploring the Feasibility of Utilizing the GET3D Model for Generating 3D Virtual Interviewers", Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - **J. Si**, and S. Kim, "Fine-tuning Using Dreambooth: Focusing on Realistic Virtual Interviewer Generation based on Stable-Diffusion", Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - M. Woo, **J. Si**, J. Jo, and S. Kim, "Development of a Chatbot Prototype for Customer Intent Classification in O2O Stores", Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - **J. Si**, and S. Kim, "Diffusion Model-Based Data Augmentation for Defect Detection: Inpainting Using Prompts", Domestic Conference, Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - S. Yang, **J. Si**, S. Son, and S. Kim, "Implementing Lipsync Technology for Virtual Interviewers Using Digital Humans in the Metaverse Environment", Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - S. Son, **J. Si**, S. Kim, "Development of Metaverse Rehabilitation Content for Body Balance and Gait Analysis", Domestic Conference, Proc.
-Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, Accepted

 - **J. Si**,  S. Kim, "Improving Performance of Texture Anomaly Segmentation using Skip-Connection and Statistical Information in DFR", Domestic Conference", Proc.
-Of Korean Institute of Information, Electronics, and Communication Technology Conference, Vol. 16, No. 2, Accepted
+Of Korean Institute of Information, Electronics, and Communication Technology Conference, Vol. 16, No. 2, pp. 19-20, Oct.
+2023.

 - **J. Si**, J. Kim, and S. Kim, "Object Detection-Based Cloud System : Efficient Disease Monitoring with Database", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 16, No. 4, pp.210-216, Aug.
 2023